 Momentum begins with you.
 If you’re not focused on your vision, working to motivate your employees, and maintaining the right attitude, you’re limiting your business’s potential.
 You have to model the behavior you want to see in your employees.

-As mentioned, motivation is key to building and maintaining momentum.
-Where is motivation lacking in your organization?
+As mentioned, motivation is critical to building and maintaining momentum.
+So where is motivation lacking in your organization?
 What components of your business are killing morale?
 Chances are the culprits are long meetings, lack of communication, and poor recognition of achievements.
 Remove these factors and see what you can do to motivate your employees.

-Celebrating your business’s accomplishments is key to maintaining momentum and promoting an atmosphere of victory.
-Recognizing your employees should be a regular part of the workday.
+Celebrating your business’s accomplishments is vital to maintaining momentum and promoting an atmosphere of victory.
+In addition, recognizing your employees should be a regular part of the workday.
 Maxwell writes that you should praise effort and reward accomplishments.
 The more you reward success, the more your people will want to succeed.

 If you’ve lost momentum, it’s not easy to get it back.
-I can help you put the Law of Big Mo to work for you.
-If you fill out my contact form, we’ll schedule a complimentary video call to talk about getting your business on track.
+However, I can help you put the Law of Big Mo to work.
+If you fill out my contact form, we’ll schedule a complimentary video call to discuss getting your business on track.

 Watch the video below for more information on John C. Maxwell and why I like this book.